SubstrateLabs/zo-space/repo-overview.md

-# Zo Space – Full-Stack Starter
+# Zo Space – Repo Overview

+Zo Spaces are web applications that users build for themselves with the help of AI.
+Zo Spaces can become anything that the user needs, including interactive webpages or complete CRUD driven applets or virtually anything else.
+All Zo Spaces are intended to run locally on a single machine, and the web app will be accessible publicly through a URL.

+A Zo Space derives from this base repo that includes many starter pieces.

-This repository is a **monorepo** that marries a modern **React (Vite)** front-end with a lightweight **FastAPI** back-end.
-It is intentionally minimal today, but is designed to grow with your needs—add pages, API routes, background jobs, whatever your project demands.
-Use this document as your go-to reference for the project structure, conventions, and common tasks.
+This repository is a **monorepo** that combines a modern **React (Vite)** front-end with a lightweight **FastAPI** back-end.
+It is intentionally minimal to start, but is designed to grow with a user's needs—add pages, API routes, background jobs, whatever a user demands of their Zo Space.

+Use this document as a reference for the project structure, conventions, and common tasks.

 ---